 Social media are at the heart of this campaign, with the goal of reaching girls around the globe.

-Girl2Leader will also host two side events: one will take place on 2 October in Malta during the freshmen’s week and the other one will take place on 30 November in Iceland, as a side session of the WPL Annual Global Summit.
+Girl2Leader will also host two side events: one took place on 2 October in Malta during the freshmen’s week and the other one will take place on 30 November in Iceland, as a side session of the WPL Annual Global Summit.
 A group of Icelandic girls will work together on several activities.

 Girl2Leader takes place under the patronage of the President of Malta, H.E.
 Marie-Louise Coleiro Preca.
 The Equality Fund of Iceland supports the campaign financially.

 Girl2Leader wants to empower young girls (age 14-17) to get active in politics.
 Why?
 Still today, even with women being half of the population, political decisions are mostly made by men – only 22% of national parliamentarians are women.
 To initiate change, we should start early: with young girls.
 For most of them, working in politics may not be something that they consider doing in their lives.
 In order to address this, Girl2Leader seeks to rise awareness about how women can and should play an important role in the political decision-making process and in the public sphere.